We’re very excited to be able to bring you some new information about Dido Elizabeth Belle.

 Between March and July 1762, John Lindsay participated in the Siege of Havana under Vice-Admiral Sir George Pocock.
 Just before he had sailed from Jamaica, however, he had welcomed the arrival of a second child, a son named John Edward Lindsay who had been born on 19th February 1762.
-This child was not baptized until 6th November that year, in the church at Port Royal; the record in the baptism register described him as John Edward, son of John Lindsay and Mary Vellet, a mulatto.
+This child was not baptised until 6th November that year, in the church at Port Royal; the record in the baptism register described him as John Edward, son of John Lindsay and Mary Vellet, ‘a mulatto’.

 Unfortunately, little John Edward was destined to die just over a month later.
 He was buried on 16th December 1762 at the Palisadoes Cemetery at Port Royal, aged almost ten months.